siph/blog/02/building_a_tiling_window_manager.md

 Traditional window managers follow a "floating" or "stacking" philosophy.
 These window managers were originally intended to mimic the familiarity of moving papers around a desk.
 A newly opened window in a floating-window manager has no regard for the state or visibility of the other opened windows.
-A tiling-window manager, however, makes the assumption that if a window is open, it needs to be visible.
+A tiling-window manager, however, makes the assumption that if a window is open, it should be visible.
 A newly opened window in a tiling-window manager will be placed in a tile along with the other windows, depending on the chosen layout.
 The opened windows can then be cycled though, moved, resized, and closed with the use of keyboard bindings.
 This takes much of the work usually done with the mouse and offloads